sjcockell/mmb8052/practicals/practical_06.md

 ## HMMER

 The approach of BLAST is based on using a single query sequence to find database hits.
 When searching for more distant matches especially, the information contained in a single sequence can be inadequate.
-The approach of HMMER therefore is to use a mathematical model (a Hidden Markov Model) built from an alignment of multiple sequences, which imparts more information than one sequence can contain.
+The approach of HMMER therefore is to use a mathematical model (a Hidden Markov Model, or HMM) built from an alignment of multiple sequences, which imparts more information than one sequence can contain.
 Using an HMM to search a sequence database can give more results than a simple BLAST, and can be better for detecting remote similarity to the input sequence of interest.

 Although the standard approach of HMMER starts with an alignment, from which an HMM is built, it is possible to begin with a single query sequence.
 A naive model is then built based on a substitution matrix which infers additional information on top of the input sequence.
 This model is then used to search the sequence database.